-- 1) Written analysis of time series, after you incorporate comments of the Writing Center tutor(s).
-Your full name must appear in the upper-right corner of the 1st page. - 2) Diagnosis of the weather over the focus period(s) in terms of course concepts. - 3) All images (e.g. weather maps, satellite, radar images, etc.) that support your diagnosis.
-Make certain these plots are properly rotated with north is to the top of the page and include figure captions.
-Do not include a copy of the graph that you submitted in Stage 1. - 4) References.
+2) Written analysis of time series, preferably after you incorporate comments of the Writing Center tutor(s).

+3) Diagnosis of the weather over the focus period(s) in terms of course concepts.

+4) All images (e.g. weather maps, satellite, radar images, etc.) that support your diagnosis.
+Make certain these plots are properly rotated where north is to the top of the page.5) References.

+\Rightarrow Do not include a copy of the graph that you submitted in Stage 1.

 Submit your papers in to the D2L Dropbox.
-Note that all papers are automatically processed by plagiarism detection software (see below).
+Note that all submissions are processed by plagiarism detection software (see below).
+If you cheat, you will likely be caught.